zk/clojuredocs/README.md

 * Search quick lookup requires a round-trip to the server, which is way too slow.
 It would be nice to experiment with embedding vars and doing search directly in the js
+* Listing of clojure training / classes / events on home page

 ## Reqs